Fair cocoa for fine chocolate

-Cocoa prices on the global market fluctuate significantly, and cultivation often has a negative impact on the environment.
-Due to the fact that in some cases cocoa farmers are not even able to cover all their production costs with the proceeds from their harvest, we are committed to ensuring fair and sustainable cocoa production.
+Cocoa prices on the global market fluctuate greatly and its cultivation is often harmful to the environment.
+Sometimes, cocoa farmers cannot even completely cover their production costs with the income from their harvest.
+We are therefore committed to fair and sustainable cocoa production.

 Sustainable cocoa from Honduras

 Working closely with our subsidiary Chocolats Halba and Helvetas Swiss Intercooperation, we are committed to sustainable cocoa from Honduras.
 In this project, the cocoa is grown according to ecological and social criteria.
 These include measures to protect the rainforest.
 Furthermore, the project relies on organic cultivation methods, which impact positively on diversity.

 On the plantations, deciduous trees are also planted, which protect the cocoa plants and also enable an additional, long-term income from selling the wood, to cushion fluctuations in the productivity of the cocoa plants.
 Training, the creation of an infrastructure and long-term, fair commercial relationships ensure better living conditions for the local cocoa farmers.
 The chocolate from this project, which is certified by Bio Suisse and Fairtrade Max Havelaar, is available under Coop Naturaplan.